theodric/fotd/README.md

 ~Can try putting it into /etc/fstab~ ~```/path/to/fotd_fuse.py /mnt/fortune fuse.python3,noauto,x-systemd.automount,_netdev,allow_other 0 0```~

-~Otherwise, ~
-try the fotd-fuse.service file (but edit it to reflect your system configuration) The one provided work with openSUSE Tumbleweed as of 2025-07-06 and defaults to Zippy fortunes
+Try the fotd-fuse.service file (but edit it to reflect your system configuration) The one provided works with openSUSE Tumbleweed as of 2025-07-06 and defaults to Zippy fortunes

 1. Put the service file in /etc/systemd/system
 2. mkdir /wherever/you/decided/